Fishing in North Dakota

 Lake Sakakawea

 Created on the Missouri River by the Garrison Dam, Lake Sakakawea is famous for top-rated walleye and smallie fishing.
 This giant lake is situated in the west-central section of North Dakota, stretching from Garrison to Williston.
-In addition to walleye, salmon, and pike, this 368,000-acre lake boasts healthy populations of Sauger and catfish.
+In addition to walleye, salmon, and pike, Lake Sakakawea boasts healthy populations of Sauger and catfish.
 If you’re into fishing the shallows, the lake has over 1,300 miles of shoreline waiting to be explored.
 Trolling or structure fishing is also possible as the lake comes with about 180 miles of river channels, humps, and ledges.

 Lake Oahe